microstub/microstub.github.io/about.md

 # Lunar RF Labs

-`Lunar RF Labs` is a private RF electronics research company that currently specialises in the design of license free, VHF RF modules for use in embedded systems that require long range wireless communication.
+`Lunar RF Labs` is a private RF electronics research company that specialises in the design of license free, VHF RF modules for use in embedded systems that require long range wireless communication.